sail-sg/lm-random-memory-access/README.md

+# Beyond Memorization: The Challenge of Random Memory Access in Language Models

 This repo contains the code for reproducing experiments in the paper "Beyond Memorization: The Challenge of Random Memory Access in Language Models"

 ## Requirements